afaraone/CV/README.md

 ## Andres Faraone-Pirie
 I’m a full stack junior developer and recent Makers Academy graduate.
-As a teacher and a language-learner, I love learning new things and helping others do the same.
+As a teacher and a language learner, I love learning new things and helping others do the same.
 I’m looking for a job where I can grow as a developer, gain hands-on experience and contribute to the team.

 ## Skills

 #### Great Communicator
  - Teaching

  As a teacher, I had to be engaging and communicate well in large groups.
-I enjoyed breaking down concepts and presenting them in a clear fashion.
+I excelled at breaking down concepts and presenting them in a clear fashion.

  - Startup Company

-I was employed as an inhouse "language consultant" for a startup company that was working on a chatbot system.
+I was employed as an inhouse language consultant for a startup company that was working on a chatbot system.
 I had to communicate with developers frequently and explain issues regarding linguistics.

 #### Quick Learner
  - Makers Academy